5 Tips for DIY Mobile Game Marketers

 Woodward and Dreskin at GDC 2015Now on the Steam and Humble Bundle storefronts, Woodward?s game is finally published and making money.
-But how did he go from zero to hero?
-Not with a publisher, but with help from Joel Dreskin, a public relations veteran who has partnered with Woodward to help teach other indies how to market their own games more effectively.?There is no magic bullet,? warned Dreskin at GDC last Thursday. ?Way more often, it takes persistence and trial and error.
+But how did he go from zero to hero??With scrappy marketing.
+As a result of his success, Woodward has recently partnered with Joel Dreskin, a public relations veteran, to help teach other indies how to market their own mobile games more effectively.?There is no magic bullet,? warned Dreskin at GDC last Thursday. ?Way more often, it takes persistence and trial and error.
 You have to understand your own game and your own audience.?
 Here are the most important steps for indie devs on a budget, according to the duo:

 - Time your announcements carefully

 Getting the word out about your mobile game can?t be random, Dreskin noted.
 You need to have a solid timeline to base your messaging activities.
 Announce too soon and gamers will lose interest, announce too late and they may not even see your message.
 Typically, you want to announce a few months out from your planned release, then begin to build excitement with your marketing activities two to three months out from launch day.
 The biggest push, he said, is typically two to three weeks out from the big launch.?Don?t just plan for launch, though,? said Dreskin, pointing out that most mobile games earn their lion?s share after the first heady weeks after release. ?Think about the long haul.?

 Unless you can describe your mobile game in a few concise, compelling sentences, you?ll never get past the first step.
 Woodward spent time figuring out who his game was for and how to best explain it so that he could clearly communicate that to potential partners.